 Lake Area Outdoor Classroom

-The Lake Area Outdoor Classroom will provide an effective outdoor learning environment of native habitats for area students and surrounding communities.
+The Lake Area Outdoor Classroom provides an engaging and interactive learning experience in native Iowa habitats for area students and surrounding communities.

-The Lake Area Outdoor Classroom is a 2 1/2 acre outdoor learning center located adjacent to Clear Creek Elementary School in beautiful Clear Lake, Iowa.
-Designed to be used by people of all ages for the appreciation of nature, this site provides pathways for a leisurely walk through prairie, woodland, and wetlands.
+The Lake Area Outdoor Classroom is a 2.5 acre outdoor learning center located adjacent to Clear Creek Elementary School in beautiful Clear Lake, Iowa.
+Designed to be used by people of all ages for the appreciation of nature.
+This site provide pathways for a leisurely walk through tall grass prairie, woodland and wetlands.
 Welcome to the wonders of our natural environment.

 About the Outdoor Classroom

-The fenced-in Outdoor Classroom has become a transitional site for holding swans temporarily, as we move them from site to site to release them to the wild.
-I would guess that over 150 different trumpeters have been on this site over the past 8 years.
-Many of these have come from our numerous nation wide partners which includes over 25 states including Alaska and over a dozen zoos throughout the nation.
-The Outdoor Classroom has been a crucial part of the DNR’s trumpeter swan restoration effort, particularly as a transition site.
-Because of the trumpeter swan connection, students at Clear Creek as well as the Clear Lake Community have been connected nationwide with swan cooperators throughout the U.S. and Canada.
+The fenced-in pond in the Lake Area Outdoor Classroom is a transitional site for holding swans temporarily.
+The swans are moved from site to site to release them into the wild.
+Over 150 different trumpeter swans have been on this site.
+Many of these swans come from our numerous nationwide partners from over 25 states including Alaska and dozens of zoos throughout the nation.
+The Lake Area Outdoor Classroom is a crucial part of the DNR’s trumpeter swan restoration effort, particularly as a transition site.
+Students at Clear Creek Elementary, as well as the Clear Lake community have been connected nationwide with the swan cooperators throughout the United States and Canada.

-- 1985 – First proposal to school board for already owned land to be used as an outdoor classroom
+- 1985 – First proposal to the school board for already owned land to be used as an outdoor classroom.

 - 1986 – Pond was dug and first prairie was established